curiousTauseef/Sliding-Brick-Puzzle/README.md

 TODO see doc/pdfs for more detailed descriptions!

 ## Implementation
 The game world is represented by a 2D grid.
 Every brick is a number.
-The example puzzle from above *(the Abstract chapter)* translates to the following.
+The example puzzle from the Abstract translates to the following.
 <p align="center">
 	<img src="doc/img/SBP_colored_numbers.png" width="500">
 </p>